Mhtsingh/crypto-information/README.md

 # Crypto information
 This website give information about the price of all availbel crypto currency available in the market.
 We can check the history performance of a particluar coin in last 24 Hours, 30 Days, 3 months and 1 year.
 Currency price can be shown in Euro and USD.
-Use can change it from the drop down from the header.
+User can change it from the drop down from the header.
 In home page with every currency it can be check either a particular crypto is in profit or loss in last 24 hr.

 # Tech Stack